A project of the Partnership for a New American Economy

 Colorado’s immigrants have assisted in driving private-sector business growth in the state.
 The percentage of businesses owned by immigrants is at parity with the percentage of immigrants in the general population overall: 9.7 percent for both.
 However, these immigrant-owned businesses still generated a significant benefit to the Colorado economy: between 2006 and 2010, immigrant-owned businesses brought in $1.2 billion in annual revenue.

-Share of business owners in Colorado who are immigrants: 9.7%
+Share of business owners in Colorado who are immigrants

 Colorado’s history has featured many notable immigrant entrepreneurs.
 Immigrants or their children founded some of the state’s most prominent companies, including Coors Brewery, CH2M Hill, Qwest Communications (now CenturyLink), and Ball Corp.
 Together these four companies employ more than 82,700 people and bring in more than $24 billion dollars in revenue.

 Between 2008 and 2018, science, technology, engineering, and math (or STEM) fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Colorado, fixing the US immigration system to make it easier for students trained in STEM fields at American universities to remain in the country after graduating will be critical to ensuring that Colorado stays competitive in STEM job growth: in 2009, almost one in four students earning Master’s or PhD degrees in STEM fields from the state’s research-intensive universities were temporary foreign residents, a group with no clear path to stay in America after earning their diplomas.
-Almost 42 percent of students working towards engineering PhDs from Colorado schools in recent years were noncitizens.
+For Colorado, fixing the US immigration system to make it easier for students trained in STEM fields at American universities to remain in the country after graduating will be critical to ensuring that Colorado stays competitive in STEM job growth: the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduates of a US Master’s or PhD program who stay in the United States working in a STEM field, 262 jobs are created for Americans.
+That translates into a huge employment boost for Colorado, a state where, in 2010, 7.5 percent of STEM workers with an advanced degree were foreigners – more than double their share of the STEM workforce 10 years earlier.
+In 2013, almost one in four students earning PhD degrees in STEM fields from the state’s research-intensive universities were foreign-born.
+And almost 42 percent of students working towards engineering PhDs from Colorado schools in recent years were noncitizens.
+Foreign-born students create jobs for Colorado and often provide the technological innovations that drive economic growth in the state.

-Share of STEM graduates at state's most research-intensive schools who are foreign born (2009): 23.6%
+Share of STEM Masters and PhD graduates at Colorado's most research-intensive schools who are foreign-born (2013)

 Immigrants are helping to grow the US economy everywhere, not just in the places—like our biggest cities—that we expect.
 They are helping to fill labor shortages on America’s farms, starting businesses that employ US workers, and developing the cutting-edge products that make America the world’s preeminent innovation hub.